New study find odds are the same as the general public

 The 18,000 study participants, which included 7,500 who do not have celiac disease, filled out a 41-question online survey between March and June asking about COVID-19 exposure, testing and diagnosis.
 Physicians, researchers and celiac disease advocacy groups, including Beyond Celiac, collaborated to distribute the survey in the United States, Canada, Argentina, Spain, Mexico City, Uruguay, Italy, New Zealand, and Australia.

-Celiac disease patients were less likely than healthy people to have been tested for COVID-19, about 5 percent compared to about 7 percent, and less likely to have been exposed to the virus, about 2 percent compared to 4 percent, according to the study, published in the journal Clinical Gastroenterology and Hepatology.
+Those with celiac disease were less likely than those without the condition to have been tested for COVID-19, about 5 percent compared to about 7 percent, and less likely to have been exposed to the virus, about 2 percent compared to 4 percent, according to the study, published in the journal Clinical Gastroenterology and Hepatology.

 Positive COVID-19 tests

-Of 940 study participants who had been tested for COVID-19, about 9 percent reported positive results, and the celiac disease patients and healthy participants were just as likely to have a positive test.
+Of 940 study participants who had been tested for COVID-19, about 9 percent reported positive results, and those with celiac disease and without were just as likely to have a positive test.

-The celiac disease patients included 67 percent who followed a strict gluten-free diet and 32 percent who had persistent celiac disease symptoms.
+Those with celiac disease included 67 percent who followed a strict gluten-free diet and 32 percent who had persistent celiac disease symptoms.
 About 4 percent of participants who do not have celiac disease also reported following the gluten-free diet.
 Study participants with celiac disease more frequently reported other health conditions, including diabetes, and respiratory and cardiac diseases.

 Researchers had hypothesized that adopting a strict gluten-free diet and having fewer symptoms of celiac disease would decrease the odds of getting COVID-19, but that did not turn out to be the case.

-Although nearly 30 percent of celiac disease patients report taking extra safety precautions for COVID-19 that did not change the likelihood of a positive test result.
+Although nearly 30 percent of those with celiac disease report taking extra safety precautions for COVID-19 that did not change the likelihood of a positive test result.
 “Exposure to a COVID-19 contact was the only factor increasing the odds of a positive test,” the study says.

 The study was limited by the fact that information was provided by participants in the online survey and could not be confirmed.